Brewers' Adrian Houser Vomits Twice on the Mound; Finishes Inning

 The New York Post noted Houser stayed in the game after the grounds crew watered the grass but threw up again a mere two batters later.

-Houser ultimately allowed two hits and a run over an inning in what was just his third appearance all season.
-The last time he appeared in a major league game before the 2018 campaign was the 2015 season.
+Houser ultimately allowed two hits and one run over an inning in what was just his third appearance all season.
+The last time he appeared in a major league game before the 2018 campaign was in October 2015.

-No word on whether Sunday's throw up was because of mom's spaghetti.
+No word on whether Sunday's incident was because of Mom's spaghetti.